-All of the studies have been done on creatine monohydrate, and there is no evidence to suggest that any of the newer forms of creatine confer any greater benefits.
-They are more expensive though, so will certainly make your wallet lighter.
+Virtually all of the studies have been done on creatine monohydrate, and there is no evidence to suggest that any of the newer forms of creatine are any better.
+They are more expensive though, so they will certainly make your wallet lighter.

 It is important to choose the right form of creatine monohydrate though, in order to ensure the maximum in purity and effectiveness.
-So I highly recommend you choose creapure creatine as this is made in Germany to the highest standards and is guaranteed to be 99.99% pure creatine.
+And the best type is creapure, which is made in Germany to the highest standards, and is guaranteed to be 99.99% pure creatine.

-You should also choose micronised creatine as this has been broken down to give a surface area 20 times greater than normal creatine.
-This allows for much better absorption.
+You should also choose micronised creatine, as this is much better absorbed, due to the fact that it has been broken down to give a surface area about 20 times greater than normal creatine.

 What About Creatine Loading and Creatine Cycling?

-A common practice is to load up with creatine by taking about four times the usual amount for the first 5 days.
-And although this is not necessary it does allow it to start working that much quicker.
+A common practice is to load up with creatine by taking about four times the usual amount for the first 5 - 7 days.
+And although this is not strictly necessary, it does allow it to start working that much quicker.

-If you do not load up in this way your tissues will reach full saturation in about three weeks, whereas if you do load it only takes 5 days.
+If you do not load up in this way it will take about three weeks for your tissues to reach full saturation, whereas if you do load it will only take about 5 days.

-A typical loading phase will consist of about 5g taken three or four times per day for 5 days.
-And after this you can maintain saturation with just 3 – 5g per day.
+A typical loading phase will entail taking 5g of creatine four times per day for 5 days.
+And after this you can maintain saturation by taking just 3 – 5g per day.

 And Is There Anything I Can Take With Creatine To Give Even Better Results?

 Yes, a substance called beta alanine produces results very similar to creatine, but by a completely different pathway.
 Beta alanine is a precursor to carnosine which counteracts the effects of lactic acid in the muscles.
-So more carnosine in the muscles means you can continue your set for longer before fatigue sets in.
+So if you have more carnosine in your muscles you will be able to continue your set for longer before fatigue sets in.